Sage/carbon/docs/guides/storybook.md

 # Theming

-Theming functionality is covered by additional storybook addon.
+Theming functionality is covered by an additional Storybook addon.
 Included in `devDependencies` of `package.json` `"storybook-addon-styled-component-theme": "Sage/storybook-addon-styled-component-theme#storyspecific-themes",`

 ## Notice
-Only support storybook 4 and newer
+Only supports Storybook 4 and newer

 ## Setup